Advanced Therapeutic Horticulture Skills

 The course is designed to be manageable alongside professional and personal commitments.
 All course content is available to students 24/7.

-Upon successful completion, you’ll receive a digital badge and an Advanced Therapeutic Horticulture Facilitation Certificate, reflecting advanced, applied training in therapeutic horticulture facilitation.
+Upon successful completion, you’ll receive a digital badge and an Advanced Therapeutic Horticulture Certificate, reflecting advanced, applied training in therapeutic horticulture facilitation.
 This recognition can be shared on professional profiles, resumes, or websites as part of your ongoing professional development.

 Best Ottawa Business (BOBS) Award Winner